Kathryn Bree Fitzgerald

 Jongsuk Thomas Nam

-Born in Seoul, Korea in 1968, NAM emigrated to USA in 1980.
-Upon graduating from the University of Maryland at College Park, USA in 1993 with a degree in Communication Arts/RTVF, NAM returned to Korea in 1995 and worked as an assistant director in KIM Hong-jun’s Jungle Story (1996) before joining Busan International Film Festival (BIFF, called as PIFF then) in 1997 as a curator for KIM Ki-young Retrospective.
-He subsequently served as the festival coordinator and the senior manager of Pusan Promotion Plan (PPP) before becoming the General Secretariat at Network for the Promotion of Asian Cinema (NETPAC) from 2001 to 2004.
+Born in Seoul, Korea in 1968, Nam emigrated to USA in 1980.
+After graduating from the University of Maryland at College Park, USA in 1993 with a degree in Communication Arts/RTVF, Nam returned to Korea in 1995.
+He worked as an assistant director in Kim Hong-jun’s Jungle Story (1996) before joining Busan International Film Festival (BIFF, called as PIFF then) in 1997 as a curator for KIM Ki-young Retrospective.
+He subsequently served as the festival coordinator and the senior manager of Pusan Promotion Plan (PPP) and as the General Secretariat at Network for the Promotion of Asian Cinema (NETPAC) from 2001 to 2004.

-NAM has served as a jury in numerous film festivals including Berlin, Sitges, Fantastic Fest-Austin, Toronto Reel Asian, Warsaw, Hawaii, Vesoul and Yubari, as well as being the panelist/mentor/advisor at Int’l Film Expo – Manila, The Philippines; Black Nights Industry Days – Tallinn, Estonia; Haugesund, Norway; SAFF, Singapore; FEFF-Focus Asia, Udine, Italy; Blood Window-Buenos Aires, Argentina and TIFFCOM – CoPro Connection, Tokyo, Japan among others.
+Nam joined Bucheon International Fantastic Film Festival (BIFAN) in 2007 as the festival consultant and, since 2009, has been the managing director of his own film industry program, Network of Asian Fantastic Films (NAFF).
+He is also the programmer in charge of English-language films.
+Nam has served as a juror in numerous film festivals including Berlin, Sitges, Fantastic Fest-Austin, Toronto Reel Asian, Warsaw, Hawaii, Vesoul and Yubari, as well as being the panelist/mentor/advisor at Int’l Film Expo – Manila, The Philippines; Black Nights Industry Days – Tallinn, Estonia; Haugesund, Norway; SAFF, Singapore; FEFF-Focus Asia, Udine, Italy; Blood Window-Buenos Aires, Argentina and TIFFCOM – CoPro Connection, Tokyo, Japan among others.
 He is also the curator of After Dark, a genre programming section at Jio Mami Mumbai Film Fest, India since its launching in 2015.

 Director, Consultant, Curator